Mocha02/HD-Deadlock-Skins/README.md

 # HD-Deadlock-Skins

-# CURRENTLY W.I.P.
-No files are present.

-Currently contains audio for Seven and Drifter.
+Currently contains audio for Seven.
+Drifter is planned

 A collection of (currently) audio only skins of characters from Valve's new up and coming game Deadlock.